 Accepting the Birth Story You Get (and my Birth Stories)

-As soon as you get into the world of natural birth, the pressure can get pretty strong.
-If you get the feeling you are “less-than” other women if you don’t get the birth story of your dreams, then this is for you.
+If you get the feeling you are “less than” other women if you don’t get the birth story of your dreams, then this is for you.

 Learning About Natural Birth

 I also remember years ago when a young mom needed a C-section the first time around because her baby’s heart rate was dropping too much.
-I remember her mentioning that someone had made her feel “less-than” because she had gotten a C-section.
+I remember her mentioning that someone had made her feel “less than” because she had gotten a C-section.

 Don’t get me wrong.
 I totally stand for learning all you can and trying for a natural birth.
 I am glad I did because I am sure that is what made my first three births go so well.
 But all the knowledge would not have helped anything to get my fourth baby here safely.